Jdsle/gameapi_util/README.md

 ALL_HPP_PATH = f"{GAME_PATH}/{ALL_HEADER_NAME}"
 ```

-You can also extend the main menu, with the `init` function.
+You can also extend the main menu with the `init` function.
 For example:
 ```
 def init(app_in):
     global app